agjini/dev-env-core/doc/install.md

 #### Fill your variables

-Fills the variables in vars.yml
+Fills the variables in vars.yml (In the project directory)

 ```bash
 cp vars_example.yml vars.yml